-- If not already on nrs-projects, transfer your files to be submitted to a directory on nrs-projects. - You can do so by using sftp (secure file transfer), or an application supporting sftp such as WinSCP or FileZilla, and connecting to nrs-projects-ssh.humboldt.edu, and then transferring them - Once all of your files to be submitted are in a directory on nrs-projects, then use ssh to connect to nrs-projects-ssh.humboldt.edu. - use cd to change to the directory containing the files to be submitted -- for example, cd 328hw01
+- If not already on nrs-projects, transfer your files to be submitted to a directory on nrs-projects. - You can do so by using sftp (secure file transfer), or an application supporting sftp such as WinSCP or FileZilla, and connecting to nrs-projects-ssh.humboldt.edu, and then transferring them. - (See the class handout: "Useful details: ssh and sftp" linked along with this homework handout.) - Use ssh to connect to nrs-projects-ssh.humboldt.edu. - For each nrs-projects directory containing files to submit, use cd to change to that directory -- for example: